FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ## 3.4 The "SourceReference" Data Type

 The `SourceReference` data type defines a reference to a source.
-Genealogical data cites its evidence using an instance of `SourceReference`.
+A genealogical conclusion or a derivate source [the referring object -- the object holding the `SourceReference` instance] cites its supporting source(s) [the target source(s)] using an instance(s) of `SourceReference`.

 ### identifier